-Another of his initiatives is the rule obliging everyone to only use Bahasa Indonesia at school from Monday through Thursday.
+Another of his initiatives is the rule obliging everyone to only use Indonesian Language at school from Monday through Thursday.
 The rule was implemented after he saw the results of KIAT Guru baseline survey how many students were still lagging behind in Indonesian language as they mostly use local dialect.

 “I’m not promoting KIAT Guru but it is indeed a very good program.
 We as teachers learn a lot.
 The most valuable lesson is discipline and attendance,” he said.